The Problem With Walking Alone – Part 1

 It is rarely easy, sometimes we don’t get to see the fruit of our labor, but the investment of evangelism is the most important work a Christian can do.
 Don’t walk through life in Spiritual solitude.
 If you know Jesus, then introduce Him to someone else; again, and again, and again.

-To be continued in Part 2: What if I just live my life evangelizing the lost, but I don’t really want to associate with other believers?
+To be continued in Part 2: What if I tell others about Jesus, but I don’t really want to associate with other believers?
 Can I just do that?
-We’ll explore that question in Part 2.
+We’ll explore this question in Part 2.

 If you enjoyed this post, please like, share, and comment below.
 If not, keep that stuff to yourself 🙂